layilin/SP23-33852/_texts/sc-page084.md

 - ONE grave contains this hapless, faithful pair;
 - And still the Cane-isles tell their matchless love!

-The END Of BOOK II.
+The END of BOOK II.

 ---